CoursesPlus/coursesplus.github.io/changelog/index.md

 description: A list of features changed in new versions.
 showinnav: true
 ---
+If you'd like to download an old version of CoursesPlus, please see [the archive](/archive/).

 ### v3.2.0
 \+ A menubar icon allows you to access upcoming events, services, and quick links easily